Autism spectrum disorders represent a range of neurodevelopmental differences that are considered neurodevelopmental

-Treatment of autism spectrum disorders is usually multidisciplinary, and recent studies show measurable benefits from intensive, behaviorally based approaches that encourage interaction and meaningful communication.
+Treatment of autism spectrum disorders is usually multidisciplinary, and research shows measurable benefits from intensive, behaviorally based approaches that encourage interaction and meaningful communication.
 Psychologists and educators typically focus on behavioral analysis and then match behavioral management strategies to specific behavioral problems at home and at school.
-See also the American Academy of Pediatrics' Identification, Evaluation, and Management of Children with Autism Spectrum Disorder.
+See also the American Academy of Pediatrics' 2020 clinical report Identification, Evaluation, and Management of Children with Autism Spectrum Disorder.

 Speech and language therapy should begin early and use a range of media, including signing, picture exchange, and augmentative communication devices such as those that generate speech based on symbols children select on a tablet or other handheld device, as well as speech.
 Physical and occupational therapists plan and implement strategies to help affected children compensate for specific deficits in motor function, motor planning, and sensory processing.

 Drug treatment may help relieve symptoms.
 There is evidence that atypical antipsychotic drugs (eg, risperidone, aripiprazole) help relieve behavioral problems, such as ritualistic, self-injurious, and aggressive behaviors.
 Other drugs are sometimes used to control specific symptoms, including selective serotonin reuptake inhibitors (SSRIs) for ritualistic behaviors, mood stabilizers (eg, valproate) for self-injury and outburst behaviors, and stimulants and other ADHD drugs for inattention, impulsivity, and hyperactivity.

 Dietary interventions, including some vitamin supplements and a gluten-free and casein-free diet, are not helpful enough to be recommended; however, many families choose to use them, leading to the need to monitor for dietary insufficiencies and excesses.
 Other complementary and investigational approaches to therapy (eg, facilitated communication, chelation therapy, auditory integration training, hyperbaric oxygen therapy) have not shown efficacy.

 Children have some combination of impaired social interaction and communication, repetitive and stereotyped patterns of behavior, and uneven intellectual development often with intellectual disability.

 Cause is usually unknown, but there appears to be a genetic component; vaccines are not causative.

 Screening tests include the Modified Checklist for Autism in Toddlers, Revised, with Follow-Up (M-CHAT-R/F) and, for older children, the Social Communication Questionnaire.